Penn State Altoona

 Public college in Logan Township, Pennsylvania, U.S.

-Penn State Altoona is a commonwealth campus of The Pennsylvania State University located in Logan Township, Pennsylvania.
-It is one of four full-fledged four year institutions in the Commonwealth Campus network.
+Penn State Altoona is a public satellite campus of Pennsylvania State University located in Logan Township, Pennsylvania.
+It is one of four four-year institutions in the university's Commonwealth Campus network.
 The full-time student count was 2,577 in 2023.

 History

 In 1939, a citizen's committee led by the Altoona Chamber of Commerce Chairman at the time convinced Ralph D. Hetzel, president of the Pennsylvania State College, to support an undergraduate center in Altoona.
 In July, the citizen's committee launched a campaign to raise money to renovate an abandoned grade school building to house the new center.
 More than $5,000 was raised from 8,000 local contributors in two months.
 The college, named the Altoona Undergraduate Center, opened its doors to just 119 freshmen and nine faculty members.

 By 1946, it was clear that the campus population was going to continue to grow and expansion of the campus was imminent.
 The purchase of the 38 acres of the defunct Ivyside Amusement Park was made for $40,000.
 The park had been closed in 1944 due to "the war and gas rationing."
 Properties in the surrounding areas were continued to be purchased totaling over 100 acres by the 1990s.
 In September 1948, the official relocation was made to Ivyside; this era of the college was dubbed that of "Bathhouse U," a name that referred to the conversion of the former amusement park's bathhouse into "offices, classrooms, laboratories, and [the] library."
 By 1950, Steven Adler was hired as the Registrar "indicating the enrollment and campus growth was significant enough that someone needed to focus on those issues".
 In 1955 the college introduced associate degrees in Electrical Engineering and Drafting and Design.
 The AUC was renamed to the Altoona Campus of The Pennsylvania State University in 1958, with this shortened to just Penn State Altoona on July 1, 1997.

+Penn State Altoona's Penn Building, dedicated in 2017.

 Penn State Altoona offers internships, research programs and study abroad programs along with continuing education and training.
 Students can complete their degrees at Penn State Altoona or transfer to another Penn State location.